Atari CX30 internal Paddle Potentiometers

 Atari CX30 Paddle Replacement Parts:

-Read about the new Best CX30 Super Pots
+Read about the original Best CX30 Super Pots

 Atari CX30 Paddle Pot Nut CB103109 $0.50